NoahRamos0/NoahRamos0/README.md

 # Hi,

-I have nothing intresting to day right now..
+I'm knowledgeable in general computing as well as the programming languages listed in in my tools.

+## Languages I may speak or understand, and my confidence in them..
 ---
-I'm knowledgeable in general computing as well as the programming languages listed in in my tools.

-## Contact Me
-- Email:
--
-## Tools I use..
+🇺🇸 American English: 🟥🟥🟨🟨🟩🟩
+🇬🇧 Commonwealth English: 🟥🟥🟨🟨🟩
+🇩🇪 Standard German: 🟥🟥🟨
+🇪🇸 Pureto Rican Spanish: 🟥

+## Programming Languages I use OFTEN, and my confidence in them..
-- Rust Programming Language
+- Java Programming Language: 🟥🟥🟨🟨🟩
-- C/C++ Programming Language(s)
+- C/C++ Programming Language(s): 🟥🟥🟨🟨🟩

-# CURRENT PROJECTS

-...
+- Lua Scripting Language: 🟥🟥🟨🟨🟩🟩